JohnPetros/tic-tac-toe-game/README.md

 # Fork this repo
 $ git clone https://github.com/JohnPetros/tic-tac-toe-game.git

-# Create a branch with your feature;
+# Create a branch with your feature
-$ git checkout -b my-feature;
+$ git checkout -b my-feature

 # Commit your changes:
-$ git commit -m 'feat: My new feature';
+$ git commit -m 'feat: My new feature'

 # Push to your branch:
 $ git push origin my-feature